box/developer.box.com/content/guides/box-sign/index.md

 ## Enablement

-If your account type supports access to Box Sign, you will be able to make requests via the Box Sign API.
+If your account type supports access to Box Sign, you will be able to make requests through the Box Sign API.
 Supported tariffs include: Business, Business Plus, Enterprise, Enterprise Suites, Enterprise Plus.
 To locate your account type, navigate to **Account Settings** and scroll down to the **Account Details** section of the **Account** tab.
 For Admin details on restricting access, please see our [support article][restrict].

 ## Required Scopes